-A. Generally speaking, a claimant must show three things to prevail in a medical malpractice action:
+A. Generally speaking, a claimant must prove three things to prevail in a medical malpractice action.

-Liability - That a medical provider deviated from the prevailing standard or care;
+- Liability: A medical provider deviated from the prevailing standard or care.

-Causation - That the deviation from the prevailing standard of care resulted in substantial harm or death, which “more likely than not” would have been avoided had the standard of care been met; and
+- Causation: The deviation from the usual standard of care resulted in substantial harm or death which would have been avoided had the standard of care been met.

 Q. Why is a doctor not automatically responsible for my damages when a surgical procedure does not go as expected?

-Q. What is the process for pursuing a medical malpractice case?
+Q. What is the process of pursuing a medical malpractice case?

 Q. How long will it take to resolve my case?

-A. Medical malpractice cases typically take longer to resolve than most cases because of the presuit process and intensive discovery before trial.
-Should it be necessary to take the case all the way to trial, it is not uncommon for it to take approximately 18-24 months from the date the lawsuit is filed.
+A. Medical malpractice cases are typically extensive due to the presuit process and intensive discovery, or investigation of the facts, before trial.
+Should it be necessary to take the case to trial, it is not uncommon for it to take approximately 18-24 months from the date the lawsuit is filed.

 Q. How much will it cost to prosecute my case?

-A. Medical malpractice cases are among the most expensive types of cases to litigate.
-They can vary greatly depending on the type of case.
-Generally, costs run between $50,000 to $150,000 based on the number of defendants, different types of expert witnesses, and overall complexity of the case.
+A. Medical malpractice cases are among the most expensive to litigate, and the total can vary greatly depending on the type of situation.
+Generally, costs run between $50,000 to $150,000 based on the number of defendants, different types of expert witnesses, and the overall complexity of the case.

 Q. Are there caps on non-economic damages?

-Q. If my case goes to trial, why can’t we sue the at-fault party’s insurance company in addition to the at-fault party?
+Q. If it should be necessary to file suit on my case, why can’t we sue the at-fault party’s insurance company in addition to the at-fault party?